The national media have never been more primed to take down Hillary Clinton (and, by the same token, elevate a

 Mainstream media: “Machiavellian, musty-smelling, stale, secretive, calculating, imperious, paranoid, petulant, defiant, devious, scrambles in the dirt.”

 Each journalist or media source will justify their particular choice of terms, but the net effect is that mainstream media coverage of Hillary Clinton is soaked in veiled (and sometimes explicit) sexism, politically-charged framing and character assassination.
-When a New York Times or Washington Post article is indistinguishable from a fringe rightwing publication, you know something is amiss.
+When a New York Times or Washington Post article is indistinguishable from a rightwing publication, you know something is amiss.

 None of this is meant to place Hillary Clinton above reproach, simply to illustrate the complex process by which these memes are regurgitated, repeated and reinforced.